gpfister/gp-firebase-emulator-unit-test/doc/api/classes/GPFirebaseEmulatorAdminTestApp.md

 # Class: GPFirebaseEmulatorAdminTestApp

-Represents an Emulator test app.
+Represents an Emulator test app with admin priviledge

 ## Table of contents